wallacebrf/Synology-SMART-test-scheduler/README.md

-# Synology-SMART-test-scheduler
+# SMART-test-scheduler
-Scheduler of Synology SMART tests
+Scheduler of SMART tests on Synology NAS and and Non-synolofy systems like TrueNAS.
+Currently running on 25.04.2.4 without issues.

 <div id="top"></div>
 <!--